jimmycleuren/fireping/docs/docs/admin_files/alert_settings.md

 # Optional fields
 - `Device` is the device where the alert was triggered.
 - `Alert rule` is the rule that triggered the alert.
-- `Slave group` is the group of slaves that triggered the alert.
+- `slave group` is the group of slaves that triggered the alert.